sumit03guha/hello-tokio-async-rust/README.md

 15. **Cancel tasks** cooperatively for responsive application control
 16. **Track tasks** to manage multiple spawned operations and wait for completion
 17. **Test async code** to ensure correctness and reliability
+18. **Combine patterns** by integrating task tracking with cancellation for robust task management

 ### Common Patterns